ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Deleting a bare metal server by using the API
 {: #delete-bare-metal-servers-api}

-You can delete a bare metal server in your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
-To delete a bare metal servers by using the API, use [Delete a bare metal server](/apidocs/vpc/latest#delete-bare-metal-server).
+To delete a bare metal server by using the API, use [Delete a bare metal server](/apidocs/vpc/latest#delete-bare-metal-server).

 Specify a `DELETE /bare_metal_servers/{id}` request delete a specific bare metal server where `id` is the identifer of the bare metal server you are deleting.